Understanding ALS & the Immensely Popular Ice Bucket Challenge

 Also, because there is not much known about the disease, there isn’t any prevention for it.

-Social media is getting ransacked by the mention of the ice bucket challenge, celebrities from all over the world are taking the challenge and we have a host of videos lining up on our notifications.
+Social media is ransacked by the mention of the ice bucket challenge, celebrities from all over the world have taken up the challenge and maybe you have also tried it yourself too.
 The ALS Ice Bucket Challenge is actually just an activity which involves the dumping of a bucket of ice water on one’s head in order to donate to the ALS Association in the United States.
-It is currently going viral throughout the social media.
+It went viral throughout the social media.

 The challenge is such that within 24 hours of getting challenged the participants have to video record themselves in continuous footage.
 Before anything, they are to at first announce their acceptance of the challenge, which is then followed by the pouring of ice into a bucket of water.